Importin: Cargo release

 Now that the importin-α/cargo complex is free of importin-β, the cargo protein can be released into the nucleus.
 The N-terminal importin-β-binding (IBB) domain of importin-α contains an auto-regulatory region that mimics the NLS motif.
 The release of importin-β frees this region and allows it to loop back and compete for binding with the cargo protein at the major NLS-binding site.
 This competition leads to the release of the protein.
 In some cases, specific release factors such as Nup2 and Nup50 can be employed to help release the cargo as well.

 Recycling

 Finally, in order to return to the cytoplasm, importin-α must associate with a Ran-GTP/CAS (nuclear export factor) complex which facilitates its exit from the nucleus.
 CAS (cellular apoptosis susceptibility protein) is part of the importin-β superfamily of karyopherins and is defined as a nuclear export factor.
 Importin-β returns to the cytoplasm, still bound to Ran-GTP.
 Once in the cytoplasm, Ran-GTP is hydrolysed by RanGAP, forming Ran-GDP, and releasing the two importins for further activity.
 It is this hydrolysis of GTP that provides the energy for the cycle as a whole.
 In the nucleus, a GEF will charge Ran with a GTP molecule, which is then hydrolysed by a GAP in the cytoplasm, as stated above.
 It is this activity of Ran that allows for the unidirectional transport of proteins.

+Neuronal functions

+Importin β1 is also involved in retrograde signalling induced by axonal injury.
+After injury, importin β1 mRNA is translated locally in axons and participates in the formation of signalling complexes that are transported to the cell body.
+A localisation element located in the untranslated region (3′UTR) of the importin β1 transcript is necessary for axonal localisation of its mRNA and for local translation of the protein.
+Subcellular deletion of importin β1 in axons reduces retrograde signalling to the cell body and affects functional recovery after peripheral nerve injury.
+Subcellular deletion of the 3′UTR region of importin β1 also leads to alterations in brain function, particularly memory, due to impaired presynaptic long-term potentiation and decreased local protein synthesis in the mossy fibre terminals of the hippocampus.
+These findings suggest an additional role for importin β1 in the organisation of presynaptic architecture and the maintenance of neural circuits in the central nervous system.